Skip to main content

 )

-# https://docs.vega.xyz/testnet/api/rest/data-v2/trading-data-service-observe-orders
+# https://docs.vega.xyz/release/api/rest/data-v2/trading-data-service-observe-orders

 def subscribe_orders(